Skip to main content

 • Setting New Year’s resolutions as a couple can help improve your communication, intimacy, and closeness.

-• As a couple, you could set a resolution to schedule weekly date nights, start an exercise routine together, or plan to socialize with other couples.
+• As a couple, you could set a goal to schedule weekly date nights, start an exercise routine together, or plan to socialize with other couples.

 • When brainstorming resolutions with your partner, try to approach it from a positive place by focusing on the benefits rather than what’s missing in your relationship.

 Here’s a new take on New Year’s resolutions.
 If you’re in a relationship, think about setting a couple of resolutions with your partner.
 Making New Year’s resolutions together can help keep the spark in your relationship and even deepen your connection.
-It can also keep you both accountable, which means you’re more likely to be successful at your new goals.
+It can also keep you both accountable, making it more likely that you’ll be successful at your new goals.

-Here are nine New Year’s resolutions for couples that you can choose from.
+Here are nine New Year’s resolutions or goals for couples that you can choose from.

 1. Put date night on your calendar

 For the new year, consider scheduling a regular date night.
-This may seem like a given, but half of couples report they never go out on date nights with their spouses or only go out a few times a year.
-Date nights allow you to give your undivided attention to each other while also enjoying a dinner out or an activity.
+This may sound simple, but half of couples report they never go out on date nights or only go out a few times a year.
+Date nights give you a chance to focus on each other without distractions while also enjoying a dinner out or a fun activity together.

-Married couples who schedule regular date nights are less likely to get divorced and also report:
+Married couples who schedule regular date nights are less likely to get divorced.
+They also report:

 • Feeling happier in their relationships